iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 > It is Good but suffers many bugs.
 Overall, I am finding it a great app.
 But the bugs are annoying.
 Almost every time I start a run the audio doesn't work and I have to back out and restart.
 Or often the audio will not pause if you tell it to, even continuing to play after you close the run (only stopping when the app is completely closed) If they could fix the audio bugs out, this would be a perfect app for couch to 5k.<br> :date: __2021-04-11 12:37:21__

-> Quite motivational but let down by the glitches.
-It sometimes stops unexpectedly.
-Overall getting me there 🙂<br> :date: __2021-04-10 10:11:02__

-> Amazing app, but recent relaunch needs urgent fixes.
-When you start a run of you navigate away from the app (to change music or whatever) it takes you out of the run and you have to start it again.
-Big flaw, please fix asap please.
-Also sad Michael Johnson will leave as a coach.
-Legend.<br> :date: __2021-04-09 20:26:11__

-> No map of run on android phone<br> :date: __2021-04-09 15:13:17__

 #### 2-star reviews